mousebird-consulting-inc/WhirlyGlobe/tutorial/ios/building_from_cocoapod.md

 ![CocoaPods]({{ site.baseurl }}/images/tutorial/bridging_header2.png)

 With that you should be ready to compile and use the toolkit in a Swift project.

+### Add the Metal Shaders

+One peculiar thing with Cocoapods is that we won't get the Metal shaders by default.
+You'll see this as a crash when the toolkit tries to set up the renderer.

+Adding them is actually pretty simple.
+We just need to add one file directly to our project.

+I prefer to just search for it and then drag it into the project.
+So search for wkDefaultShaders.metal in the HelloEarth directory.
+Drag that into your HelloEarth project and it'll compile normally.

 ### Compiling With the Pod